4ms/stm32mp1-baremetal/README.md

 or the [OSD32MP1-BRK](https://octavosystems.com/octavo_products/osd32mp1-brk/) board.
 The OSD32MP1-BRK is simply a breakout board for the [OSD32MP15x SiP](https://octavosystems.com/octavo_products/osd32mp15x/), which is an [STM32MP15x chip](https://www.st.com/en/microcontrollers-microprocessors/stm32mp1-series.html)
-plus SDRAM and PMIC and other stuff in a BGA package.
+plus DDR3 RAM and PMIC and other stuff in a BGA package.

-The OSD32MP1 board is cheaper and has SWD connection for debugging, but you'll need a USB-to-UART cable to use it.
-The Discovery boards have a built-in USB/UART and a lot more stuff on the PCB (codec, buttons, ethernet jack, HDMI, an option for a DSI screen,...).
 These example projects work the same on either board (you only need to build the bootloader slightly differently).

-You'll need an SD card to insert into the board.
-And some USB cables (micro, USB-C).

-If you choose the OSD32MP1-BRK board, you can take advantage of the SWD header by using an SWD programmer, like the SEGGER J-Link, or an
-ST-LINK to debugging with gdb.
+The Discovery boards have a built-in USB/UART and a built-in ST-LINK, so you just need a USB cable to debug and view UART output on the console.
+However, AFAIK you can only use gdb to debug (not Ozone or TRACE32) since there is no direct access to the SWD or JTAG pins (not even a good place to solder some on).
+These boards also have a lot more external hardware on the PCB (codec, buttons, ethernet jack, HDMI, an option for a DSI screen,...), but have far fewer pins brought out to headers than the OSD32MP1 board.

+The OSD32MP1-BRK board has an SWD/JTAG header so you can use a programmer like the SEGGER J-Link or an ST-LINK to debug with a variety of tools (gdb/OpenOCD, Segger Ozone, TRACE32).
 The board has a 10 exposed pads designed to fit a 10-pin pogo adaptor, such as [this one](https://www.tag-connect.com/product/tc2050-idc-nl-10-pin-no-legs-cable-with-ribbon-connector) from Tag-Connect [or Digikey](https://www.digikey.com/en/products/detail/tag-connect-llc/TC2050-IDC-NL/2605367).
 While you're shopping, pick up these helpful accessories too: [retaining clip](https://www.tag-connect.com/product/tc2050-clip-3pack-retaining-clip)
 , and [20-to-10-pin-adaptor](https://www.tag-connect.com/product/tc2050-arm2010-arm-20-pin-to-tc2050-adapter).
-The Discovery boards lack any header for SWD, and there's not even an easy place to solder one on.

-Also if you use the OSD32MP1-BRK board, you'll need a USB-to-UART cable.
-This is built into the Discovery boards, so you don't need it for them.
-The OSD32 board has UART pins exposed, and you can solder header pins and connect such a cable.
+If you use the OSD32MP1-BRK board, you'll need a USB-to-UART cable to view the UART output on the console.
+The OSD32 board has UART pins exposed, and you can solder 0.1" pitch header pins and connect such a cable.
 FTDI makes the TTL-232R-3V3, available from [Digikey](https://www.digikey.com/en/products/detail/ftdi-future-technology-devices-international-ltd/TTL-232R-3V3/1836393), or there are other options like a host adaptor such as the [Binho Nova](https://binho.io/#shopify-section-1550985341560).